10 Types of Frogs in Oregon

 They like to make their homes in ponds only a few feet deep, mountain meadows, woods, marshes, or small streams.

 They are green frogs about the size of toads and have golden eyes and long legs.
-The dorsal side of their bodies is often brown, olive-brown, or olive in color.
-They have patches on their backs that are a darker pigment and are clearly delineated.
+The dorsal side of their bodies is often brown, olive-brown, or olive.
+They have patches on their backs that are a darker pigment and are delineated.

-The underside of the cascades frog is mottled around the groin and has a lighter coloration towards the groin and beneath the legs.
+The underside of the cascade frog is mottled around the groin and has a lighter coloration towards the groin and beneath the legs.

 The underside also has a lighter coloration near the legs.
 This color might be yellow, yellow-orange, or tan with yellow undertones.